-To join our team of Guardian Angels, please fill out the Burning Man Volunteer Questionnaire and mark down “Temple Guardians” as your department of interest.
+To join our team of Guardians, please fill out the Burning Man Volunteer Questionnaire and mark down “Temple Guardians” as your department of interest.
 If you have questions about signing up, please email us.

 The Temple rises apart from Black Rock City, an oasis of calm out in the deep playa that stands resolute, able to bear what participants bring and to be what we need at the moment we call on it.

 Behind the Temple stands a group that has quietly watched over those structures each year since 2002.
 The main duty of the Temple Guardians is to protect the Temple and those who visit it.
 We abide with love for the Temple and everything that it represents.

 During your shift, there are a number of duties you may be asked to perform.
 Guardians keep watch for injuries and unsafe conditions, including fire, climbing, vehicle traffic, and problems with the structure.
 We do not make rules, nor are we enforcers; we watch quietly and act skillfully when necessary to protect the safety and sacred space of the Temple.